Norwich Canoe Club: Sprint racing

 Sprint kayak racing is very similar to sprint track racing.
 It is an Olympic discipline and races are run on a regatta course of 9 lanes.
 Paddlers compete in 200m, 500m and 1000m events in K1s, K2s and K4s.
 Like marathon racing, these races are also seeded based on ability and, depending upon speed, competitors are placed in groups A to D. As a beginner competitors start in group D and as they improve their times competitors move up through to group A. Sprint regattas take place 5 times a year at the Holme Pierrepont National Watersports Centre in Nottingham, home and training ground of the Team GB Canoe Sprint Team.

 Lightning racing (Under 10 and Under 12)

-For the under 12s there's a special racing kayak used called a Lightning.
-The divisions are Under 12 boys, Under 12 girls, Under 10 boys and Under 10 girls.
+Those under 12 use a specific racing kayak called a Lightning.
+The divisions include: Under 12 boys, Under 12 girls, Under 10 boys, and Under 10 girls.
 Marathon lightning races are usually 2.5 miles and sprints are usually 200m and 500m.
-The club also has K2s and K4s for juniors that want to paddle and race with a friend!
+The club also has K2s and K4s for juniors that want to paddle and race with a friend.